BatuhanTekin95/SOC-Phishing-Case-Studies/docs/Lab1.md

 Based on the VirusTotal reputation data, file characteristics, and malware classification results, the attachment can be confidently identified as the primary malicious component of the phishing campaign and represents a significant security risk if executed on a victim system.

+## Potential Organizational Impact

+If successfully executed, the malicious attachment could have resulted in credential theft, unauthorized access to corporate systems, exposure of sensitive information, and potential follow-on malware deployment.

+Because the payload was identified as LokiBot, compromised credentials could have been exfiltrated from web browsers, email clients, FTP applications, and cryptocurrency wallets.
+Such access could facilitate lateral movement, account compromise, and further phishing activity within the organization.

 ## Indicators of Compromise (IOCs)